Teacher Background Information

 Activity 3C: How Does it Look and Feel?
 Students need to have had lots of experiences with a variety of living and non-living things in the aquatic environment.
 Photos, posters, books and other resources are important to have in the room for visual support.
 Puppets, dramatic play, games and other resources of the aquatic environment continue this support.

 Activity 3D: Our Book About Things in the Water.
 Students will bring their knowledge of a specific living or non-living thing to this activity.
-They should have an understanding of how something feels and the accurate color, shape and size.
+They should have an understanding of how something feels and its color, shape and size.
 They should have awareness or experiences with glue or glue sticks.
 The teacher may need to research how a living or non-living thing feels if it is not available for touching in the local area.

 Activity 3E: Making A Mural.
-Local knowledge of aquatic environments is helpful, so that you will have ideas about the tiniest plankton to larger aquatic creatures that will help to support students as they represent their understanding on a mural.
+Local knowledge of aquatic environments is helpful so that you will have ideas about the tiniest plankton to larger aquatic creatures that will help to support students as they represent their understanding on a mural.
 It also helps to be familiar with art materials, use of brushes, paints, paper for sculpture and different ways fasteners can be used to make moving parts such as legs, antennae, claws, etc. For fingerpainting, have smocks and clean up material close at hand.
 Parent volunteers are valuable for this activity.

 Students should be able to recall from their memory of experiences, books and other resources in the classroom.
-Encouraging children to describe their plan before they start in with art materials is helpful – have them describe the size, shape and color and possibly what placement on the mural to make sure there is room.
+Encouraging children to describe their plan before they start in with art materials is helpful – have them describe the size, shape, and color and possibly what placement on the mural to make sure there is room.

 Investigation 4: Field Trip Session